Comedy Review: Nish, Don't Kill My Vibe

 while making us laugh reminds us of all the political infamy

-Along the way we learned about his footballing injuries, his friendships with fellow comedians, loosing his passport in New York, and a host of other fascinating insights into the life of a modern-day stand-up.
+Along the way we learned about his footballing injuries, his friendships with fellow comedians, losing his passport in New York, and a host of other fascinating insights into the life of a modern-day stand-up.

 He beautifully sets up a running gag with a sixteen-year-old in the audience, whose father is on a trip to Amsterdam.
 Rather cleverly, he returns to this situation again and again.